 However, certain species of turfgrass can thrive with reduced light.

 When you’re trying to get your turfgrass to grow in an area that doesn’t get a lot of sunlight, there are some things to consider like grass type and climate.

 How Much Sun Does Grass Need?

-In order to maintain a healthy lawn, it is important to understand how much sun your grass needs.
+To maintain a healthy lawn, it is important to understand how much sun your turf needs.

 Most grasses need at least 4-6 hours of direct sunlight per day to stay healthy and green.